mgodoy-it/IT-Security-Labs/Splunk-SIEM-Lab.md

 - **Hint:** Look for URLs using `file://`, `gopher://`, or internal IPs.
 - **Example SPL:** index=web_logs uri="file://" OR uri="gopher://" OR uri="127.0.0.1"

+---

+### Notes
+- All exercises are safe to perform using **sample web logs**.
+- Demonstrates practical **web security monitoring skills** in Splunk.

+### Skills Demonstrated
+- Detect SQL injection, XSS, CSRF, and RCE attempts
+- Monitor login anomalies and session hijacking
+- Identify directory traversal and insecure deserialization attempts
+- Use Splunk SPL for web log analysis

+---

 ## Example: Investigating Network-Based Attacks